 “Antimicrobial resistance has long been a concern in public health.
 One of the key strategies to reduce the impact of antibiotic resistant organisms is increasing healthcare and public awareness.
-Preventing development and transmission of AROs in public settings needs to be a collaborative approach.” – Ken Diplock, CIPHI Ontario Branch President.
+Preventing development and transmission of AROs in public settings needs to be a collaborative approach.” – Ken Diplock, CIPHI Ontario Branch Past President.

 Canadian Public Health Association

 The Canadian Public Health Association (CPHA) is a national, independent, not-for-profit, voluntary association representing public health in Canada with links to the international public health community.
 CPHA’s members believe in universal and equitable access to the basic conditions which are necessary to achieve health for all Canadians.

 “CPhA is proud to support this Antibiotic Awareness initiative.
 Pharmacists work with patients and other health care professionals to ensure optimal use of medications including antibiotics.
 Raising awareness of antimicrobial overuse and misuse and providing tools to promote appropriate antibiotic use are important steps in combating antimicrobial resistance.” – Dr. Yvonne Shevchuk, CPhA representative to CETAR

 Canadian Association for Clinical Microbiology and Infectious Diseases